 Singidia North Representative

 Ian did VSO in Tanzania from 1974 to 1976, teaching Chemistry and Maths.
 When he returned to the UK, Ian founded a charity which did education and crime prevention work, before moving on to work for a number of other not for profit organisations.

-After 30 years in education, Janet has been visiting Tanzania every year since 2014 to help assess projects and work with our partners.
+After a career in educational technology, Janet has been visiting Tanzania since 2014 to help assess projects and work with our partners.
 Realising that a lack of maps hampered their work she started the mapping project Crowd2Map in 2015.
-She chairs the committee supporting FGM charity Hope, run by our local rep Rhobi Samwelly.
+She is passionate about girls’ rights and chairs the committee.

 Following a career in Music Education and School Management, Jonathan worked in Namibia as a VSO volunteer with the Ministry of Education.
 He joined TDT as a Project Officer in 2010.